devkjoon/student-portfolio/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Features

-1. Navigation link is active.
-As of right now the page is not long enough to effectively show this feature.
-However if you zoom in the page so that you can scroll, if you click the navigation headers, the page will link to that section.

-2. Profile picture becomes bigger on hover.

-3. The website previews become bigger on hover.
-Scaled 1.5x

 ## How to Contribute